... the real-time intrusion detection & prevention system and superordinate firewall manager

 • Discuss their experiences

-• Ask for help by other users and offer help to other users
+• Ask for help from other users and offer help to other users

 • Make proposals